crawford134/crawford134.github.io/README.md

 # PersonalPage
 This Repository contains the code for my personal page.
+I have intentionally made the page mobile responsive.

 ## HTML Files